eslint/eslint/docs/rules/no-whitespace-before-property.md

+# no-whitespace-before-property

-# disallow whitespace before properties (no-whitespace-before-property)
+Disallows whitespace before properties.

 JavaScript allows whitespace between objects and their properties.
 However, inconsistent spacing can make code harder to read and can lead to errors.